|Technical Notes for HenrysRecords.org|

 Run './transfer QA4_DIRECTORY'.

-Massage instrum.asc into the @instrum_abbrevs variable in asc-to-xml.pl.
-That's right, just put it in the source code, this ain't no Grand Hotel.
+Check that instrum.asc is unmodified ('svn diff will do the trick).
+If there are any changes, update the @instrum_abbrevs variable in asc-to-xml.pl accordingly.
+That's right, just put it in the source code — this ain't no Grand Hotel.
 Remember that the expansions need to be in double quotes, since some of the data may contain single quotes.

 Make sure @instrum_abbrevs contains this abbreviation: